goossens-springer/goossens-book-ip-projects/2022.1/README.md

 Erratum for Basys3 implementation (i.e. Artix-7 based boards needing the use of a microblaze): the microblaze should have at least 32KB of ram (run block automation/Local Memory: set at 32KB, Debug Module: set at Debug and UART).

-The size of the code and data ram should not exceed 8KB (instead as 64KB as stated in the book).
+Moreover, the size of the code and data ram should not exceed 8KB (instead as 64KB as stated in the book).
 E.g. in the "fetching_ip", line 4 of the "fetching_ip.h" file should be updated as "#define LOG_CODE_RAM_SIZE 11" (instead of 16 for a Pynq-Z1 or Pynq-Z2 board).
 The microblaze IP uses some of the available BRAM blocks.

 For the riscv toolchain and tools, here are the hash value I used to do my builts (riscv32-unknown-elf-gcc version 12.2.0, spike and pk)